ophub/amlogic-s9xxx-armbian/README.md

 💡Tip: Currently [s905 Boxes](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1173) can only boot from TF/SD/USB.
 Most other TV boxes support installing Armbian to eMMC.

-## Installation and updates
+## Generic installation instructions

+The exact installation process for Armbian varies depending upon your devices chipset and model but these instructions are written to be as generic as possible and should apply to all TV boxes.

+### Hardware support

-The installation process varies depending upon your device.
-You will need to know the exact make and model of your box and which .dtb you need to use to get your box to boot.
-Under Android, go to **Settings -> System -> About phone** to find out the model of your TV box.
+You need to know the exact make and model of your box and which .dtb (Device Tree Blob) file you need to use to get your box to boot with all supported devices working.
+Under Android, go to **Settings -> System -> About phone** to find out the exact model of your TV box.

-To find the correct dtb to use with Armbian for your box, see [Description of Supported Device List](build-armbian/armbian-files/common-files/etc/model_database.conf).
-If your have got your box working but its not listed on that page, see section 12.15 of the documentation for details on how to [add support for new devices](build-armbian/documents/README.md#1215-how-to-add-new-supported-devices).
+If you have got your box working but its not listed on either page then see section 12.15 of the documentation for details on how to [add support for new devices](build-armbian/documents/README.md#1215-how-to-add-new-supported-devices).

 ### Write the Armbian image to a disk

-For instructions on installing Armbian on Rockchip TV boxes, please refer to [Section 8](build-armbian/documents) of the documentation.
+For instructions covering installing Armbian on Rockchip TV boxes, please refer to [Section 8](build-armbian/documents) of the documentation.

-For Amlogic and Allwinner boxes，you will have to uncompress the installation image using `gunzip` first before writing the image to a TF, SD or USB disk using [Rufus](https://rufus.ie/), [balenaEtcher](https://www.balena.io/etcher/) or `gnome-disk-utility` if you are running the GNOME or MATE desktop.
+For Amlogic and Allwinner boxes，you will have to uncompress the installation image using `gunzip` first before writing the image to a TF, SD or USB disk using [Rufus](https://rufus.ie/), [balenaEtcher](https://www.balena.io/etcher/) or `gnome-disk-utility`.
+You could also use `dd` but that is not recommended.

 After writing the Armbian image, you may need to edit the **FDT** line in `uEnv.txt` on the **BOOT** partition of the disk to use the correct **.dtb** file for your TV box.

+To find the correct dtb to use with Armbian for your box, see [Description of Supported Device List](build-armbian/armbian-files/common-files/etc/model_database.conf) or search for your box in the list of system specific instructions at the top of this page.

-### Enable multi-boot mode (Amlogic boxes only)
+### Enable multi-boot mode - Amlogic TV boxes only

-If this is your first time attempting to boot from an SD card or USB disk on an Amlogic TV box, you must enable multi-boot mode.
+If this is your first time attempting to boot from a SD card or USB disk on an Amlogic TV box, you must first enable multi-boot mode.
 Insert the Armbian disk then hold down the button in the AV port by inserting a paper clip, a pin or something similar and keep it depressed while powering the device on.
 Keep the button pressed until you see the boot screen of your box.
-After a few seconds it should reboot off your SD card or USB disk.
+After a few seconds it should reboot from your SD card or USB disk.
 You are only required to enable multi-boot mode once.

+### Running `armbian-install`

-On first boot, Armbian will resize its partition to use all of the space available on the install disk and it will ask you several system configuration questions like your timezone, keyboard layout, username and password etc. After logging in as root or using `sudo` run:
+On first boot, Armbian will resize its root partition to use all of the space available on its disk and it will ask you several system configuration questions like your timezone, keyboard layout, username and password etc. After logging in as **root** or using `sudo` run:

 ```bash
 armbian-install